Search

 3. Update: After the information from the neighbors has been aggregated, it is combined with the node’s current state, forming a new state.
 This new node state contains information about the neighboring nodes.
 Aggregate and update are the most important steps in GNNs.
 Here is the formal definition:Aggregate and update GNNs

-4. Output: The final node, edge, or graph representations are used for tasks like classification, regression, or link prediction.
+4. Output: The final node, edge, or graph representations is useful for tasks like classification, regression, or link prediction.

 5. Multiple Layers: The message-passing process can be repeated for multiple layers.
 This allows nodes to learn information about their neighbors’ neighbors, and so on.
 The number of layers formally called hops is a hyperparameter.